 Looking for more?
 Go to the Library topic for: Egypt, Leaving

 Then the children of Israel journeyed from Rameses to Succoth, about six hundred thousand men on foot, besides children.
 A mixed multitude went up with them also, and flocks and herds—a great deal of livestock.
 And they baked unleavened cakes of the dough which they had brought out of Egypt; for it was not leavened, because they were driven out of Egypt and could not wait, nor had they prepared provisions for themselves.
 Now the sojourn of the children of Israel who lived in Egyptwas four hundred and thirty years.
 And it came to pass at the end of the four hundred and thirty years—on that very same day—it came to pass that all the armies of the LORD went out from the land of Egypt.
 It is a night of solemn observance to the LORD for bringing them out of the land of Egypt.
 This is that night of the LORD, a solemn observance for all the children of Israel throughout their generations.
-And the LORD said to Moses and Aaron, “This is the ordinance of the Passover: No foreigner shall eat it.

 So they took their journey from Succoth and camped in Etham at the edge of the wilderness.
 And the LORD went before them by day in a pillar of cloud to lead the way, and by night in a pillar of fire to give them light, so as to go by day and night.
 He did not take away the pillar of cloud by day or the pillar of fire by night from before the people.

 And it came to pass, on that very same day, that the LORD brought the children of Israel out of the land of Egypt according to their armies.